Gay men: Contemporary Western media representations

 On Pose, Billy Porter plays Pray Tell, a Black gay man with AIDS in New York.

 In the 1980s, the AIDS crisis greatly affected the representation of gay men in American media.

 Melanie Kohnen writes that, initially, the news media portrayed AIDS as a disease that affects mainly urban, White gay men; in spite of the fact that most victims of AIDS were gay Black and Hispanic men.
 However, by the late 1980s it had become undeniable that most of the victims of AIDS were gay men of color, and the media finally came to acknowledge this commonly-known fact.
 Yet the new coverage maintained the image of White men as heroic leaders in the fight against AIDS; while ignoring the perspectives of the gay men of color.
 Kohnen attributes this favorable (and unwarranted) representation of White men to white privilege.

 During the crisis, American media tended to focus on the "raunchiness" of gay culture, and divided gay men in to two archetypes: "victims" (those affected by HIV) and "villains" (who allegedly spread HIV, deliberately).

 The AIDS pandemic delayed positive representations of gay men until the 1990s, when the first positive representations of gay men began to appear in American media.
 However, most of these gay men were White, masculine, apolitical and never depicted romantically with other men.
-This new depiction of gay men catered to heterosexual audiences, and did not reflect the true diversity of the LGBT community.
+This new depiction of gay men catered to heterosexual audiences, and did not reflect the true diversity of the LGBTQ community.

 Scholars have noted that intersectional representations of gay men of color are generally not present on television.
 Additionally, when television shows do depict gay men of color, they are often less visible, or merely the love interests of a White male character.
 They have also often depicted as "race neutral", meaning that their gayness is paramount to all of their other attributes, thus obscuring their ethnic identity.